n123git/yw-cond/README.md

 [The website can be downloaded or viewed here](https://n123git.github.io/yw-cond).

+v1.4b release progress and changelog:
+* Float support - 100%
+* Jump support - 30%
+* Rewritten cond parser to fix remaining bugs - 90%
+  * Sub-block parsing isn't fully correct yet, runs under old assumptions caused by level5's severe underuse of their own system's capabilities.
+* Readability and maintainability improvements - 80%
+* A cond compiler to create entirely new conds with support for floats, brackets, implicit ordering, scientific notation and more - 70%
+  * Jumps and advanced function block subsections aren't supported yet
+* ~~Improved light mode - 0%~~
+  * Does any sane person legitametly use this? /j
+  * Delayed to v1.41b as the scope of the update is getting too large and this will take a lot of time and CSS changes for no benefit to 100% of people using this tool
+* More config options for safety - 100%
+* More labelled CExpression funcs - 100%
+* Clean up UI - 90%
+* Add more templates - 100%
+* More decompiler improvements (aggressive simplification) - 0%

 # CExpression (Cond) System Documentation

 The **CExpression system**, is a proprietary (usually Base64-encoded) system used for evaluating recursive RPN (Reverse Polish Notation) runtime conditions known as Conds.
 These Conds are evaluated by `CExpression::CalcSub` internally and contain *one* or more conditions which consist of: